 Introduction to MySQL SELECT statement

 SELECT statement allows you to get the data from tables or views.
 A table consists of rows and columns like a spreadsheet.
 Often, you want to see a subset rows, a subset of columns, or a combination of two.
 The result of the

 SELECT statement is called a result set that is a list of rows, each consisting of the same number of columns.

 See the following

 employees table in the sample database.
-It has 8 columns: employee number, last name, first name, extension, email, office code, reports to, job title and many rows.
+It has eight columns: employee number, last name, first name, extension, email, office code, reports to, job title and many rows.

 SELECT statement controls which columns and rows that you want to see.
-For example, if you are only interested in the first name, last name, and job title of all employees or you just want to see information of every employee whose job title is the sales rep, the
+For example, if you are only interested in the first name, last name, and job title of all employees or you just want to view the information of every employee whose job title is the sales rep, the

 SELECT statement helps you to do this.